 WAFA: What a man of little faith!
 (WAFA TAKES THE SUITCASE LIKE IT WEIGHS NOTHING.
-HUGO MAKES A GESTURE HALF HUMILIATED, HALF RESIGNED) They interrogated me like we thought they would, but in the end, they got tired and so did I. They didn't want to let me in, that was obvious, but I answered everything the way I was supposed to, without a slip.
-I have a nearly photographic memory, I speak four languages and I studied medicine, for fuck's sake.
+HUGO MAKES A GESTURE HALF HUMILIATED, HALF RESIGNED) They interrogated me like we thought they would, but in the end, they got tired and so did I. They asked so many questions about my immigration status that they ran out and started repeating themselves.
+When they realized that they sounded like children, I think they felt ashamed.
+They still didn't want to let me in, that was obvious, but I answered everything the way I was supposed to, without a slip.
+I have a nearly photographic memory and I studied medicine, for fuck's sake.
 (TAKES ANOTHER DRINK) They think that just because you're from there, you're an idiot.
 (BEAT) Policemen.
 Or more like boys, who don't have half the education, the knowledge, or the intelligence that I do, and still, they treat me like I'm less than them just because they have a passport, which, let's be frank, isn't a personal achievement.
 They were born here, that's all: it's not something they got through hard work or a moral victory.
-(DRINKS.
-REMEMBERS) Oh!
+(DRINKS) They suddenly made up their minds and decided to take down some other Magrebi with a worse memory.
+(REMEMBERS) Oh!
 They looked for me on the anti-terrorist list!